vokimon/visualpdfdiff/README.md

 Returns 0 if both pdfs are raster equal, -1 if they are not.

 If an output is provided the side-by-side diff pdf is generated.
-Not providing an output is faster when diff exists, though.
+Not providing an output is faster when diff exists, though, so checking and then generating is faster when you expect, being equal most of the time.

 ## Python diff function